-This policy should be read alongside the following Trust and School policies: Safeguarding, SEND, PSHE, RE, Science.
+This policy should be read alongside the Equalities Act 2010.

+Safeguarding, SEND, PSHE, RE, Science

 The policy was developed in line with the Relationships Education, Relationships and Sex Education (RSE) and Health Education Statutory guidance for governing bodies, proprietors, head teachers, principals, senior leadership teams, teachers DfE July 2019 and the Church of England Policy Template for RSE, November 2019.